nuc/youtube-gpt/Readme.md

 **Note**: This project uses the GPT-4 model, which requires access to that model through the OpenAI API.
 Make sure your OpenAI account has access to GPT-4 before using this project.

+**Created with the help of GPT-4**: The code and this README were generated also with the assistance of OpenAI's GPT-4 model.

 ## Features

 - Downloads YouTube videos and converts them to MP3